 A medical provider and therapist work together to monitor progress, make adjustments, and bolster client outcomes throughout the course of treatment.
 Many clients who complete ketamine assisted therapy refer to the experience as life-changing; this treatment offers another tool to help them transform their lives for the better.

 Ketamine-Assisted Therapy at All Points North

 If you’d like to learn more about ketamine assisted therapy, reach out to the team at All Points North.
-We offer ketamine nasal spray at our Denver treatment center and in Malibu at Plus by APN.
-IV treatments are coming soon.
+We offer ketamine-assisted healing at our Plus by APN locations.

 Stress, trauma, and depression can create imbalances in the brain and fray essential nerve endings.
 Ketamine acts as brain fertilizer, reviving essential connections and encouraging healing.
 Combined with psychotherapy, ketamine can reverse chemical imbalances and help you achieve sustained long-term relief.